andysmith26/groupwheel/docs/ARCHITECTURE.md

 # Architecture Overview

-This document describes the core architecture of the Friend Hat MVP application.
+This document describes the core architecture of the Turntable MVP application.

 **Goals:**